clustertech/cpfs-os/docs/devel/code_overview.md

 At times it is handy to perform some work once we know that all inode operations already submitted to an inode is already completed.
 This is currently needed when we do DS locking (see the corresponding section below).
-This is done using the `ReqCompletionCheckerSet` (see `req_completion.hpp`), where non-atomic inode modifying operations register themselves to the checker, so that other code may arrange a callback to be called when all such operations are completed for an inode.
+This is done using the `OpCompletionCheckerSet` (see `op_completion.hpp`), where non-atomic inode modifying operations register themselves to the checker, so that other code may arrange a callback to be called when all such operations are completed for an inode.
 A simplified version is used by the client when we make some